Slim0788/TestTaskMonosoft/README.md

-# This is test task for Monosoft LLC
+# This is the test task for Monosoft